gpeterson78/snand.org/authentik/readme.md

    Follow the instructions provided by the script carefully.
 It will prompt you to enter various configuration details necessary for the proper functioning of the Authentik provider.

-3. **Verify Configuration**: After completing the script, open the `.env` file to verify that all your settings are correct.
+3. After completing the script, open the `.env` file to verify that all your settings are correct.
 Modify any values directly in the file if necessary.
 It should look similar to:

     ```shell
 PG_PASS=j2ZGhQEYcVuAnbf4y0z0+S5gLMguutvPRMx6U0vjU0Pgnu/9